indrekots/indrekots.github.io/_posts/articles/2016-03-12-optionals-in-java-8.md

 Book book = bookOptional.orElse(new Book());
 {% endhighlight %}

 If the Optional contains a null reference, a new book is returned.
 Depending on the situation, returning a plain Book object might not desirable since all of it's fields are empty.
 The API provides other useful methods as well.

 {% highlight java %}
 Optional<Book> bookOptional = findBook("The War of the Worlds");
 Book book = bookOptional.orElseGet(Book::defaultBook);
 {% endhighlight %}

-The `orElseGet()` method expects a [lambda expression]({{site_url}}/articles/java-8-lambda-expressions/) which should return a new Book.
+The `orElseGet()` method expects a Supplier which you can implement with a [lambda expression]({{site_url}}/articles/java-8-lambda-expressions/).
 In this example I provided a [method reference]({{site_url}}/articles/four-types-of-method-references-in-java-8/) which returns a default book.

+With the `ifPresent()` method it is possible to [execute a behavior]({{site_url}}/articles/java-8-behavior-parameterization/) if the optional contains a value.

+{% highlight java %}
+bookOptional.ifPresent(System.out::println);
+{% endhighlight %}

 Rather than retrieving a Book object, you can extract the instance fields from the Book object inside the Optional container.
 In the following example we get the name of the book.
-If the name is not present or there's no book at all, a default value is presented.
+If the name is not present or there's no book at all, a default value is returned.
 {% highlight java %}
 String name = bookOptional.map(Book::getName).orElse("Name not provided");
 {% endhighlight %}